hashicorp/terraform-provider-tfmigrate/docs/resources/stack_migration.md

 - `current_configuration_id` (String) The ID of the current stack configuration.
 This is used to track the current configuration of the stack.
 - `current_configuration_status` (String) The status of the stack configuration.
 This is used to track the status of the stack configuration upload.
+- `migration_hash` (String) The hash used for tracking the migration state of the stack.
 - `source_bundle_hash` (String) The hash of the configuration files in the directory.
 This is used to detect changes in the stack configuration files.
+- `terraform_config_hash` (String) The hash of the Terraform configuration files in the directory.
+This is used to detect changes in the Terraform configuration files.